awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 You can use conditions in your identity\-based policy to control access to Amazon Transcribe resources based on tags\.
 This example shows how you might create a policy that allows viewing a transcription job\.
 However, permission is granted only if the transcription job tag `Owner` has the value of that user's user name\.
 This policy also grants the permissions necessary to complete this action using the AWS Management Console\.

-You can attach this policy to the IAM users in your account\.
-If a user named `richard-roe` attempts to view a transcription job, the transcription job must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
-Otherwise they are denied access\.
-The condition tag key `Owner` matches both `Owner` and `owner` because condition key names are not case\-sensitive\.
+You can attach this policy to the IAM entities in your account\.
+If a role named `test-role` attempts to view a transcription job, the transcription job must be tagged `Owner=test-role` or `owner=test-role` \(condition key names are not case\-sensitive\), otherwise they are denied access\.
 For more information, see [IAM JSON policy elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 For more information on tagging in Amazon Transcribe, see [Tagging resources](tagging.md)\.